-By numbers and biomass, the stock is heavily weighted toward males, but the females still composed a high proportion of the total fishable (43%) and surveyed biomass (40%).
-Fishable biomass is at the average for the serial mean and as a proportion of the total survey biomass, but compose to a relatively high degree of males.
+By numbers and biomass, the stock is heavily weighted toward males, but the females still composed a high proportion of the total fishable (43%) and surveyed biomass (approx. 40%).
+Fishable biomass is above at the average for the serial mean and as a proportion of the total survey biomass, but compose to a relatively high degree of males.

-Numbers at age-2 are overall, below the serial mean but above the past 5-yr mean.
-The number of pre-recruits (14-16,5 mm CL) in total are at an average level both in numbers and relative to the survey biomass; average in absolute numbers and relative to their biomass in offshore regions, but below mean in Disko Bay & Vaigat.
+Numbers at age-2 shrimp are overall, well above the serial mean but considerably below inshore in Disko Bay and Vaigat.
+The number of pre-recruits (14-16,5 mm CL) in total are close to an average level both in numbers and relative to the survey biomass; average in absolute numbers and relative to their biomass in offshore regions, but far below mean in Disko Bay & Vaigat.